best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ````

-Ideally, the **purpose of variables should be clear from just reading their names**.
+Ideally, the purpose of variables should be clear from just reading their names.
-In addition, the variable names **should make logical sense in the context that they are used later on in the code**.
+In addition, the variable names should make logical sense in the context that they are used later on in the code.
 This removes the need for explanatory comments, as your intentions can be interpreted from the code itself - `self-documenting` code.

 Naming is important for distinguishing between similar variables.
 A first instinct might be to assign numerical suffixes or other similar tags to differentiate these variables, however unless the suffix itself is meaningful within the context of the rest of the code, it will not make the code more understandable.